edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-02-06-cost-of-training-new-employees.md

 * Supplies for new employees: This can be a major expense if your company supplies employees with a full office of products that include printers, laptops, and other basic supplies
 * Manager attention: New employees often need more attention from managers, which takes higher-paid managers away from their other work

-Many of these hidden expenses can be mediated with high-quality employee training, but some (e.g., manager supervision and supplies for new employees) are just the cost of doing business.
+Many of these hidden expenses can be mediated with high-quality employee training, but some (e.g. manager supervision and supplies for new employees) are just the cost of doing business.

 ## What are the risks of not training new employees?